brown131/amaze/README.md

 ## How to use

 The height, width, thickness of the walls, and the breadth of the hallways in pixels can be set before pressing the "Generate" button.
-The algotithm to use when generating the mase can also be selected.
-The maze can be displayed stand-alone on a separate page for printing by pressing the "Print" button.
-The "Clear" button clears the maze canvas.
+The algorithm to use when generating the mase can also be selected.

+The maze can be displayed on a separate page for printing by pressing the "Print" button.

+The "Play" button displays a red ball at the entrance to the maze.
+The ball can then be moved through the maze using:
+* The "W" or "I" key to move the ball up;
+* The "A" or "J" key to move the ball left;
+* The "S" or "K" key to move the ball down;
+* The "D" or "L" key to move the ball right.

 ## Development

-Run ```lein watch``` to start the shadow-clj server.
+Run ```lein watch``` to start the shadow-cljs server.

-Run ```lein release``` to build release version
+Run ```lein release``` to build a release version.

 ![https://clojurescript.org/index](https://clojurescript.org/images/cljs-logo-60b.png)